Ángel Alcázar de Velasco: Cooperation with the Third Reich

 Piernavieja was dismissed from his post because he led a lax life, and was sent to the Blue Division.
 Alcazar narrates in his memories that he usually visited the places that were bombed in London and gave information to the Germans for future attacks, and organized anti-Francoist guerrillas in order to send them to Spain.
 The Spanish embassy in London did not have good security measures, so most of the information was intercepted by the MI5, the British Security Service.

 That same year, in autumn, Alcázar made contact with Charles de Gaulle as a member of Abwehr during a mission in which Alcazar had to send several million pounds to help the Free France organization and to devalue the British currency.

 In his memories, Alcázar de Velasco shows his thoughts about the World War and also shows his esoteric personality: a conflict between the hidden powers of Wel that were represented by the national socialists who defended European Civilization against the Jewish’ Kahal.
 He is profoundly anti-semitic and thinks that the allies and the Soviet Union form part of an international Jewish conspiracy.

 In March 1941, Alcázar began working for Walter Schellenberg, who was the espionage boss of the SS, RSHA.
 Because of this, Alcázar got involved in Operation Willi, in which the people who worked for Walter Schellenberg tried to kidnap the Duke of Windsor in Portugal.

 In 1944, he traveled to Germany and worked again for the SS and helped them purge the Abwehr, association which had been broken up due to the Solf case Solf Kreis) in February (of the same year).
 Alcázar stayed in Berlín until the end of World War II.
 He narrates in his memories that he stayed at the Chancellery bunker until 24 April 1945.
 After that, he was able to escape to Switzerland and was repatriated to Spain.

 After his arrival in Spain, he kept working for the Third Reich helping them escape from Germany.
-Most were national socialist leaders the most famous one being Martin Bormann.